wildmechanix/druid-io.github.io/docs/latest/Booting-a-production-cluster.md

 The Whirr recipe for Druid is the configuration file `$WHIRR_HOME/recipies/druid.properties`.
 You can edit this file to suit your needs; it is annotated and self-explanatory.
 Here are some hints about that file:

 * Set `whirr.location-id` to a specific AWS region if desired.
 If this is left blank, a region is chosen for you.
 The default value is `us-east-1`.
 * You can choose the hardware used with `whirr.hardware-id` to a specific instance type (e.g., m1.large).
-By default druid.properties, m3.2xlarge (broker, historical, middle manager), m1.xlarge (coordinator, overlord), and m1.small (zookeeper, mysql) are used.
+By default, `druid.properties` specifies m3.2xlarge, but this can be overridden for specific nodes using `whirr.templates.<node-type>.hardware-id` (for example, `whirr.templates.druid-coordinator.hardware-id`).
+See `druid.properties` for examples.
 * If you don't choose an image via `whirr.image-id` (image must be compatible with hardware), you'll get plain vanilla Linux.
 Default druid.properties uses ami-018c9568 (Ubuntu 12.04).
 * SSH keys (not password protected) must exist for the local user.
 If they are in the default locations, `${sys:user.home}/.ssh/id_rsa` and `${sys:user.home}/.ssh/id_rsa.pub`, Whirr will find them.
 Otherwise, you'll have to specify them with `whirr.private-key-file` and `whirr.public-key-file`.
-* Two Druid cluster templates (see `whirr.instance-templates`) are provided: a small cluster running on a single EC2 instance, and a larger cluster running on multiple instances.
+* The Druid cluster template (see `whirr.instance-templates`) provides a cluster running on multiple instances.
+You can edit the existing template or create a new one (comment out unused templates).
 * You must specify the path to an S3 bucket.
 Otherwise the cluster won't be able to process tasks.
 * To successfully submit the test task below, you'll need to specify the location of the `wikipedia_realtime.spec` in the property `whirr.druid.realtime.spec.path`.
 * Specify Druid version only if [Druid extenions](Modules.html) are being used.